Small Job Foreman (Indiana)

 • Performs all duties according to prescribed safety procedures and uses appropriate safety equipment.

-• Installs and/or and relocates aerial and underground cable including fiber optic, transportation, distribution and drop cable.
-Ensures that it meets industry standards, is technically reliable and performed in timely and cost-efficient manner.
+• Installs and/or relocates aerial and underground cable including fiber optic, transportation, distribution, and drop cable.
+Ensures that it meets industry standards, is technically reliable, and is performed in a timely and cost-efficient manner.

-• Lead telecom line crews during all phases of construction activity.
+• Leads telecom line crews during all phases of construction activity.

-• Record crew productions and time on company provided iPad.
+• Records crew productions and time on company-provided iPad.

 Qualifications

-• Must be able to climb pole to cable height using pole climber gaffs, knowledge of setting poles using digger truckand use of cable placer truck placing strand, copper and fiber cable.
-Current valid driver’s license preferably a CDL with a clean driving record is required.
+• Must be able to climb pole to cable height using pole climber gaffs, knowledge of setting poles using digger truck and use of cable placer truck placing strand, copper, and fiber cable.
+A current valid driver’s license, preferably a CDL with a clean driving record, is required.

-• 3 to 5 years of experience as a small crew foreman and have the knowledge to detect power space violations and safety issues.
+• 3 to 5 years of experience as a small crew foreman and knowledge to detect power space violations and safety issues.

 • Work 4 to 5 days per week with overtime as needed in an all-weather environment and be willing to travel as required.